Sublinearity of the number of semi-infinite branches for geometric random trees: Convergence in for the Euclidean FPP Tree

+It is important to notice that the parameter $L$ occurring in the stabilizing set of $F$ does not depend on $r$.

-Unlike the directed forest $\mathcal{F}_{\rho}$ used in the previous section, the graph structure of $\mathcal{F}_{\alpha}$ is clearly non local.
-Hence, the proof of Proposition \ref{prop:EuclFPPtreeStep1} will be radically different from the one of Proposition \ref{prop:RPTStep1}.
+Unlike the Directed Poisson Forest $\mathcal{F}_{\rho}$ used in Section \ref{sect:proofRPT} to approximate the RPT $\TT_{\rho}$, the graph structure of $\mathcal{F}_{\alpha}$ is clearly non local.
+Hence, the proof of Proposition \ref{prop:EuclFPPtreeStep1} will be radically different to the one about the RPT (see the paragraph below Proposition \ref{prop:RPTApprox}).

 \begin{proof} By the translation invariance property of the directed forest $\FF_{\alpha}$, we can write: